hweidner/set/README.md

 License
 -------

-This package is released under the GNU Lesser General Public License, Version
+This package is released under the MIT license.
-3. The full license text can be found in the LICENSE file of the source code distribution.
+The full license text can be found in the [LICENSE](LICENSE) file.